Wilson Harris (soccer): Sporting Kansas City

 On October 21, 2020, Harris signed a homegrown player deal with Sporting Kansas City ahead of the 2021 season.

 Following the 2021 season, Harris' contract option was declined by Kansas City.

 Louisville City FC

 Harris joined USL Championship club Louisville City on February 3, 2022.

+New England Revolution

+On July 1, 2026, Harris joined the New England Revolution of Major League Soccer.

 International career

 Harris has represented the United States at the under-16, under-18, and under-20 teams.